AindreaAjax/ML_Introduction/Pandas/README.md

     - JetBrains developer dataset etc.

 - ./02_Reading_and_writing_data.ipynb: Learn how to interact with various file types such as CSV, JSON, SQL, Excel, Feather, Parquet, etc.

-- ./05_Plotting.ipynb: Plotting different kinds of plots with Pandas.